Low Fat Alternative Mayonnaise Recipes

 - 1/4 cup of soy milk

-- a half clove of garlic
+- A half clove of garlic

-- lemon juice (or the equivalent of vinegar)
+- Lemon juice (or the equivalent of vinegar)

-- salt to taste
+- Salt to taste

 This option is truly delicious and it will give a different flavor to your meals.
 Like the other recipes, it barely needs any preparation or ingredients.
 The only things you will need in this case are:

-- 750 grams of carrots
+- 1.6 pounds of carrots

 - 1/4 cup of olive, corn, or sunflower oil

 - 1 garlic clove (if you like it milder, you can put in just half)